borisvassilev/stats/README.md

 Web-based front end for statistical analysis

 ## Prerequisites
-You need a working installation of [SWI-Prolog's latest development release](http://www.swi-prolog.org/git.html).
+You need a working installation of [SWI-Prolog's latest development release](http://www.swi-prolog.org/git.html) for the web server.

+You need a recent version of the [R Project for Statistical Computing](https://www.r-project.org/) for the statistical analysis back-end.

 ## Current status
 We have a web server running on `localhost`.